robertmxmx/otree-Robert/README.md

      ```
      eb deploy
      ```
+1. **IMPORTANT**
-1. **IMPORTANT** - Remember to update the environment variables through the AWS configuration options (go to environment page > Configuration > Edit 'Software' > Environment properties).
+   - Remember to update the environment variables through the AWS configuration options (go to environment page > Configuration > Edit 'Software' > Environment properties).
 The variables for production can be found in `.prod.env`
+   - To reduce costs, first go to environment page > Configuration > Edit 'Rolling updates and deployments' > Set deployment policy to 'Immutable'.
+     Next go back to Configuration > Edit 'Capacity' > Set 'Environment type' to 'Single Instance'

 # Group Reputation 3